actions/toolkit/docs/github-package.md

 ## Installing dependencies

-All of the dependencies we need should come packaged for us in this library's github package.
+All of the dependencies we need should come packaged for us in this library's core and github packages.
 To install, run the following in your action:

-`npm install @actions/github`
+`npm install @actions/core && npm install @actions/github`

 ## Metadata

-Next, we will need a welcome message and a repo-token as an input.
-Recall that inputs are defined in the `action.yml` metadata file - update your `action.yml` file to define `welcomeMessage` as an input.
+Next, we will need a welcome message and a repo token as an input.
+Recall that inputs are defined in the `action.yml` metadata file - update your `action.yml` file to define `welcomeMessage` and `repo-token` as inputs.

 ```yaml
 name: 'Welcome'